WHY DO I HAVE ANTS IN MY HOME?

-Ants can be active in homes and other buildings year round.
-Normally, they are found in slab-on-grade dwellings, such as townhomes, or in the basement of houses.
-This is because they are soil dwellers and survive beneath the concrete slabs of heated buildings.
-They may be seen in winter, foraging for sweets, fats, and proteins.
+Ants can be active in homes and other buildings all year.
+Normally, they are found in slab-on-grade dwellings such as townhomes, or in the basement of houses.
+Ants are soil dwellers and survive beneath the concrete slabs of heated buildings.
+You may encounter them in winter while they forage for sweets, fats, and proteins.

-The key to getting rid of ants is to eliminate their nest.
-Killing the ones you see is helpful, but doesn’t get to the root of the problem.
-That’s why solving the issue can actually be difficult.
+Stopping an ant problem yourself can be difficult.
 If the nest is not destroyed, the ants will keep coming back.
 Contacting Plunkett’s Pest Control is the most effective way to ensure your property is kept free of ants.

 Trying to discourage ants from invading the home can be frustrating.
 Proper food storage and waste management will reduce the food that often attracts worker ants indoors.